 and his disciples

 And Jesus looked round about, and saith unto his disciples, How hardly shall they that have riches enter into the kingdom of God!
 And the disciples were astonished at his words.
 But Jesus answereth again, and saith unto them, Children, how hard is it for them that trust in riches to enter into the kingdom of God!
 It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.
 And they were astonished out of measure, saying among themselves, Who then can be saved?
 And Jesus looking upon them saith, With men it is impossible, but not with God: for with God all things are possible.
 Then Peter began to say unto him, Lo, we have left all, and have followed thee.
 And Jesus answered and said, Verily I say unto you, There is no man that hath left house, or brethren, or sisters, or father, or mother, or wife, or children, or lands, for my sake, and the gospel's, But he shall receive an hundredfold now in this time, houses, and brethren, and sisters, and mothers, and children, and lands, with persecutions; and in the world to come eternal life.
 But many that are first shall be last; and the last first.-Mark 10:23-31***Approximately 30 years after John the Baptist was born into the tribe of Levi to Zechariah the priest and his wife Elizabeth (Elisabeth), and Jesus the Christ, the Son of God, was born in Bethlehem into the tribe of Judah to Joseph and his wife Mary, a virgin, after being conceived of the Holy Spirit in Mary's womb when Mary was a virgin, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
 Jesus fasted 40 days and nights and was tempted.
 Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
-In Galilee, Jesus told specific Israelite men to follow him, and they were among the disciples most constantly with Jesus when Jesus was preaching and teaching about repentance, and the kingdom of heaven, and the kingdom of God, and performing miracles among the Israelites, the treasured and chosen people of the Lord God.
-Over 2,000 years before Jesus was with his disciples, the Lord God appeared to Abraham (Abram the Hebrew) and told Abraham to go out from his country and kin and come into the land he would be shown.
-Abraham journeyed away from Ur, in southern Mesopotamia, with his wife Sarah (Sarai), their father Terah and nephew Lot, and began living in Haran, in northern Mesopotamia.
-Sometime after 205-year-old Terah died in Haran, 75-year-old Abraham, 65-year-old Sarah and Lot journeyed with their servants and possessions to Canaan.
-The Lord God promised to give Canaan to Abraham's descendants and childless Abraham.
-Ishmael was born to 86-year-old Abraham and Hagar, Sara;s maidservant.
+In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+Jesus taught his disciples and other listeners about the kingdom of heaven, and the kingdom of God.
+Over 4,000 years before John the Baptist and Jesus the Christ were born, the Lord God created Adam, the 1st man.
+The divinely inspired Scriptures of the Holy Bible reveal that the Lord God formed Adam from the dust of the ground, and the Lord God made Adam's wife Eve, the mother of all living, after taking a part out of Adam.
+Seth was born to 130-year-old Adam and Eve.
+Seth's great-great-great-grandson Enoch was the great-grandfather of Noah the ark builder.
+Shem was born to Noah, and Arphaxad was born to Shem.
+Arphaxad was the great-great-great-great-great-grandfather of Terah.
+Terah worshiped many gods.
+Abraham (Abram the Hebrew) and Sarah (Sarai) were born to Terah.
+When Terah, Abraham and Sarah were living among their family in Ur, in southern Mesopotamia, the Lord God appeared to Abraham and told Abraham to go out from his country and kin and come into the land he would be shown.
+Abraham journeyed away from Ur with Sarah, Terah and nephew Lot, and began living in Haran, in northern Mesopotamia.
+Sometime after 205-year-old Terah died in Haran, 75-year-old Abraham, 65-year-old Sarah and Lot journeyed with their servants and possessions to Canaan, land inhabited by idolaters that the Lord God promised to give to Abraham's descendants and childless Abraham.
+Ishmael was born to 86-year-old Abraham and Hagar, Sarah's maidservant.
 Isaac was born to 100-year-old Abraham and 90-year-old Sarah.
 When Isaac was 40 years old, he was married to Rebekah, Abraham and Sarah's grandniece.
 Fraternal twin sons Esau (Edom) and and Jacob (Israel) were born to 60-year-old Isaac and Rebekah.
 In Padan Aram, Haran, Jacob was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
 Reuben, Simeon, Levi, Judah, Issachar, Zebulun, and daughter Dinah were born to Jacob and Leah.
 Dan and Naphtali were born to Jacob and Bilhah, Rachel's maidservant.
 Gad and Asher were born to Jacob and Zilpah, Leah's maidservant.
 Joseph was the 1st son born to Jacob and Rachel.
-Approximately 1,900 years after Benjamin was born in Canaan, in an area near Bethlehem, to Jacob and Rachel, and Rachel died, John the Baptist and Jesus the Christ were born.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4
+During Jacob's 20th year in Haran, he began journeying home to Canaan with his family, servants, animals, and possessions.
+Approximately 1,900 years after Benjamin was born near Bethlehem to Jacob and Rachel, and Rachel died, John the Baptist and Jesus the Christ were born.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4